chillbrodev/gradle-maven-plugin/README.md

+# Fork Notice
+This is a fork of [Sky-UK's Gradle-Maven-Plugin](https://github.com/sky-uk/gradle-maven-plugin).
+I forked this due to inactivity of the original repo.

 # Gradle Maven Plugin
 This is a small "plugin" to simplify the use of *maven-publish* Gradle plugin.
 You can use this plugin for Java Library and Android Library.